From Weibel seeds to collisionless dynamos beyond pair-plasmas: Methods

+We consider a starting point with parameters $k = k_0$ and $k_{0,i} = 13.6 k_0$, as in our baseline case, and set $k_{0,e} = 13.6 k_0$ to ensure consistency at unit mass ratio.
+The quantities $k_{0,i}$, $k_{0,e}$, and $k$ are then perturbed about their baseline values in magnetic-field and mass-flow damping tests to determine the above exponents.
+In all simulations, the electron mass is held fixed while the ion mass is varied.

+The exponents characterizing the $k$ dependence remain nearly constant over the entire mass-ratio scan, with $\alpha_{U,k}\approx 2$ and $\alpha_{B,k}\approx 4$, exhibiting maximum deviations of only $1.2\%$ and $0.05\%$, respectively.
+As these variations are negligible, the corresponding exponents are omitted from the figure.
+At unit mass ratio, the effects of ion (or, in this case, positron) and electron closures on the damping of a given quantity are identical, as expected.
+As the mass ratio increases, $\alpha_{U,i}$ and $\alpha_{B,e}$ approach $-1$, while $\alpha_{U,e}$ and $\alpha_{B,i}$ approach $0$.
+In other words, at sufficiently large mass ratio, magnetic-field damping depends solely on $k_{0,e}$, whereas mass-flow damping depends solely on $k_{0,i}$, with cross-dependencies becoming negligible.
+This decoupling between electron and ion closures is already well converged at the mass ratio used in this study, $m_i/m_e = 100$.
+Finally, we note that over the mass-ratio range considered here, the sums $\alpha_{B,i} + \alpha_{U,i}$ and $\alpha_{B,e} + \alpha_{U,e}$ remain close to $-1$, with maximum deviations of $1.9\%$ and $0.8\%$, respectively.

 Since the $k_{0,\alpha}\rightarrow 0$ limit of the 10-moment system is not singular, at sufficiently low values of the closure parameters $k_{0,\alpha}$ these scalings must be broken, and the damping rates saturate towards constant values.
-We are in the vicinity of such a saturation concerning $\gamma_B(k_{0,e})$ at our baseline parameters (to be detailed in the next section), however the scan in $k_{0,e}$ we will perform moves into the $\gamma_B\propto k_{0,e}^{-1}$ regime.
-Concerning the mass flows, we work in the $\gamma_U\propto k^2/k_{0,i}$ regime, and we keep $k_{0,i}$ fixed.
+As seen in Fig.~\ref{fig:dampings}b, we are in the vicinity of such a saturation concerning $\gamma_B^-(k_{0,e})$ at our baseline parameters; however, the scan in $k_{0,e}$ we will perform moves deeper into the $\gamma_B^-\propto k_{0,e}^{-1}$ regime.
+Concerning the mass flows, we work in the $\gamma_U^-\propto k^2/k_{0,i}$ regime, and we keep $k_{0,i}$ fixed.